 Iodine-deficiency is also a risk factor for developing polycystic ovary syndrome (PCOS), in which cysts or benign growths develop in the ovaries.
 This condition starts off harmless but may affect hormone balance.
 Like thyroid tissue, breast tissue absorbs iodine, and breast conditions and iodine deficiencies may be connected.[10, 21] Women with low thyroid activity (hypothyroidism) also may experience water retention, which leads to puffy, swollen skin.

-How Much Iodine Do You Need?
+How Much Iodine Should You Take?

 Below are the guidelines for iodine developed by the Food and Nutrition Board (FNB) at the Institute of Medicine of the National Academies.
 The Recommended Dietary Allowance (RDA) is listed in micrograms (mcg).
-Some healthcare experts, myself included, recommend higher servings than described here because these recommendations are insufficient to provide all the iodine the body needs.
+Some healthcare experts, myself included, recommend higher servings than described here because these recommendations are insufficient to provide all the iodine the body requires.
 However, as with everything, there is an upper limit to how much iodine you should consume.

 |18+ Women and Men||150 mcg|